IsraelOjiefoh/IsraelOjiefoh/README.md

 - ## About Me
 - ### 👀 I’m interested in ...

-- 🧑‍💻  Front End Web Development
+- 🧑‍💻  Back End Web Development
 - 🧑‍💻  Using Software as a Solution to Most Problems
 - 📝  Having a strong foundation and interest in Web Development.
 - 🤓 Learning new things